mdneuzerling/lambdr/README.md

 [![license](https://img.shields.io/badge/license-MIT-lightgrey.svg)](https://choosealicense.com/licenses/mit/)
 <!-- badges: end -->

-This package provides an R runtime for the [_AWS Lambda_ serverless compute service](https://aws.amazon.com/lambda/).
-It is intended to be used to create containers that can run on _AWS Lambda_. `lambdr` provides the necessary functionality for handling the various endpoints required for accepting new input and sending responses.
+This package provides an R runtime interface client for the [_AWS Lambda_ serverless compute service](https://aws.amazon.com/lambda/).
+It makes it possible to deploy code written in R as _Lambda functions_ when using container images.

 This package is **unofficial**.
 Its creators are not affiliated with _Amazon Web Services_, nor is its content endorsed by _Amazon Web Services_.
 _Lambda_, _API Gateway_, _EventBridge_, _CloudWatch_, and _SNS_ are services of
 _Amazon Web Services_.

+## The runtime

+Any programming language can be used to create a container-based Lambda function.
+All that's required is a language-specific runtime.
+AWS provides such runtimes for a handful of languages, e.g. Python, Go, and Ruby - but not for R.

+As a runtime for R, `lambdr`'s job is to cordinate the translation and transfer of inputs/responses between the outside world and an invoked Lambda's `handler` function.

-The default behaviour is to convert the body of the received event from JSON into arguments for the handler function using the `jsonlite` package.
+The default behaviour is to convert the body of the received event from JSON into arguments for the Lambda's `handler` function using the `jsonlite` package.

 For example, a raw event body of `{"number": 9}` will be converted to `list(number = 9)`.
 The handler function will then receive the arguments directly after unlisting, eg. `number = 9`.
 This works for direct invocations, as well as situations where the user wishes to implement behaviour specific to a trigger.

 Some invocation types have their own logic for converting the event body into an R object.
 This is useful for say, using an R function in a Lambda behind